 The proof measuring system is primarily used in the United States, where proof equals the double amount of a spirits ABV.
 For example, if vodka is 40 percent alcohol by volume, it's 80 proof vodka.

 How Alcohol Proof and ABV Are Measured

-The amount of alcohol in Vodka can be either measured in proof or ABV, with proof basically being ABV times two.
+The amount of alcohol in vodka can be measured in proof or ABV, with the proof being ABV times two.
 But let me explain in more detail.